Wairarapa Line: Freight services

 Until the acquisition of the WMR in December 1908, all NZR freight out of Wellington was carried on the Wairarapa Line.
 As soon as the western route became available, all freight that could be diverted off the Wairarapa Line was diverted, due to the difficulties created by the Rimutaka Incline.
-This meant that even some traffic from the northern Wairarapa was sent through the Manawatu Gorge and down the west coast to Wellington.
+This meant that even some traffic from the northern Wairarapa was sent through the Manawatū Gorge and down the west coast to Wellington.
 The opening of the Rimutaka Tunnel made the line more desirable for through freight traffic, but as localised freight gave way to containerised inter-city freight in the 1980s, the significance of the Wairarapa Line declined, especially on the section north of Masterton.

 KiwiRail is currently investigating a log shipment hub in Masterton that would mean log traffic would use the northern portion of the Wairarapa Line, from Masterton to Napier.

-In February 2012, it was reported that the total freight carried on the northern section of the line had increased from 74,031 tonnes in 2009 to 97,139 tonnes in 2011, although this figure was inflated by a ten-day closure of the Manawatu Gorge section of the railway line due to a slip.
+In February 2012, it was reported that the total freight carried on the northern section of the line had increased from 74,031 tonnes in 2009 to 97,139 tonnes in 2011, although this figure was inflated by a ten-day closure of the Manawatū Gorge section of the railway line due to a slip.

 Presently freight services operate at each end of the line.
 Log and other wood-related traffic is moved between Wellington and Waingawa, just south of Masterton, with one overnight and one daylight return service on weekdays, and a daylight service operates both weekend days.
 Two freight trains operate from Palmerston North to Pahiatua and return on weekdays, the first in the early hours of the morning and the second in the afternoon.
 No freights currently operate regularly at weekends.

 KiwiRail ceased running timetabled revenue services on the Masterton–Pahiatua section of the line in February 2015, transferring the Sunday Wellington to Palmerston North via Woodville run to the NIMT.
 However, they have undertaken to keep it open and maintain it to an operational standard, in part because it is still in use by heritage operators, particularly the Pahiatua Railcar Society and Steam Incorporated.

+The Masterton—Pahiatua section was to have been temporary reopened between December 2024 and February 2025 to enable the Waingawa logging traffic to be diverted via Woodville and Palmerston North, due to track upgrades requiring a 46-day closure of the Remutaka Tunnel.
+The Masterton-Pahiatua section was to have been reopened for freight between 27 December 2024 and 9 February 2025 for at least one log train a day from the Wairarapa to Palmerston North and Wellington.
+However, it was found that two bridges near Newman required upgrading, and the cost of upgrading did not justify such a short reopening of the line.